4 Statistical methods for replication assessment

 abline(v = od + qnorm(c(0.025, 0.975)) * se_o_r, lty = "dashed")

-• Take into account uncertainty of both studies
+• Takes into account uncertainty in both studies

-• We can plan a replication using the standard deviation of the original study and the expected sample size
+• Allows us to plan a replication using the standard deviation of the original study and the expected sample size of the replication study

-• Low precise original studies lead to wide PI.
-For a replication study is difficult to fall outside the PI
+• Low precision in original studies leads to wider PI.
+For a replication study, it is difficult to fall outside the PI

 4.8 Mathur & VanderWeele (2020) \(p_{orig}\)